mmtk/mmtk-core/tools/tracing/performance/README.md

 [16K, 32K)             3 |                                                    |
 ```

-In the above output, we can see that overall, the sizes of the `process_edges`
+In the above output, we can see that overall, the number of slots processed by a invocation of
-has a unimodal distribution with a peak around 16\~32 edges per packet.
+`process_slots` has a unimodal distribution with a peak around 16\~32 slots per packet.
+However, if
-However, if we focus on root edges, the distribution is roughly bimodal, with a
+we focus on root slots, the distribution is roughly bimodal, with a first peak around 8\~16 and a
-first peak around 8\~16 and a second peak around 4096\~8192.
+second peak around 4096\~8192.